 US Blu-Ray release (2k restoration w/Dolby Digital 5.1 mix): thru Vinegar Syndrome

-2k screening: Astor Cinema, Melbourne
+2k screenings: Astor Cinema, Melbourne

 Domestic streaming: SBS On Demand